Casement windows are hinged on the side and open outward to the left or right. Browse casement window options to find your ideal style.

 A less common configuration is an awning casement window, which comes with hinges at the top.
 It is a preferred design, especially in rainy regions as they block the rain.
 Another configuration is the bottom-hung casement window, commonly installed in basements.

 If you were looking to buy a replacement window in Ottawa that is practical, versatile, and convenient, a casement window would be the best option for you.
 These windows can be custom-designed to fit any window opening and are available in various materials and finishes, from steel and fibreglass to wood.

 Types of Casement Windows

-There is a variety of casement windows from Buildmart, a Canadian supplier.
+There is a variety of casement windows available from Buildmart, a local Ottawa business with more than 15 years of experience in the industry.
 Some of the common ones include the following: